ieviev/fflat/README.md

 reflection features.

-there's many untrimmable features in the F# core library like printfn, quotations and linq. substituting all printfn calls with stdout.Writeline will produce significantly smaller binaries as well.
+there's many untrimmable features in the F# core library like printfn, quotations and linq. substituting all printfn calls with stdout.WriteLine will produce significantly smaller binaries as well.